Identifying Split Transactions in P-Card Data Analysis

 Identifying split transactions

-Thankfully, another benefit of P-Cards is the data trail they generate, which reveals what’s really going on with these transactions — provided that the data is properly reviewed and identified.
+Thankfully, another benefit of P-Cards is the data trail they generate, which reveals what’s really going on with these transactions—provided that the data is properly reviewed and identified.

 Knowing full well that these split transactions occur, Card Integrity specifically looks for and catches them as part of its reporting and data analysis services.
+To gain a better understanding of other card program essentials, read more in our article about MCCs, Merchant Category Codes.

 Scroll to Top